adhallaj/ASC-Transcriptome/README.md

 # 6. Filtering and Annotating GO Terms

 Sequences with high percent identity matches (>75%), low evalues (<1e-10), and high query coverage per high similarity pairs (>26, where 33 is the max since these are amino acid sequences) were selected and matched to their corresponding GO Terms using the filter_blastx.sh script.
-Script written by Katherine Eaton, PhD candidate @ Auburn University.
+Script written by Katherine Eaton, PhD student @ Auburn University.

 The GO terms were retreived from http://useast.ensembl.org/biomart/martview/ via the following steps: